Solved! This Is How Many Coats of Primer You Need for the Perfect Paint Job

 Drywall or plaster walls that were never primed or painted will have areas that are more porous than others.
 These areas will absorb paint at different rates, resulting in blotches.
 Two primer coats are recommended in this scenario because much of the first primer coat will be soaked up by the wall; the second coat will replenish any primer absorbed by the surface and hide any flaws in the wall.

-For drywall, apply two coats of drywall primer-sealer (e.g., Behr Premium Plus Drywall Primer and Sealer, available at The Home Depot) or high-build drywall primer-sealer (e.g., KILZ High-Build Drywall Primer Sealer, available on Amazon).
-Prime unfinished plaster walls with two coats of oil-based stain-blocking primer (e.g., Zinsser Cover Stain) to prevent the lime stains that affect plaster walls from bleeding into the paint.
+For drywall, apply two coats of a drywall primer-sealer (like Behr Premium Plus Drywall Primer and Sealer) or high-build drywall primer-sealer (one we like is Zinsser’s Peel Stop Triple Thick High Build Binding Primer).
+If your plaster walls are unfinished, prime them with two coats of an oil-based stain-blocking primer such as Zinsser Cover Stain to prevent the lime stains that affect plaster walls from bleeding into the paint.

 Wood that was never primed or painted is even more porous than unfinished drywall.
 The percentage of solids in most paint isn’t high enough to fill the pores and flatten the grain, so painting wood without a primer will result in an uneven surface prone to blotches and peeling.
 Two coats of an oil-based primer are recommended on unfinished wood: The higher solid content in primer can fill the pores, level the surface for painting, and mask any knots in the wood.
 When water-based primer is used on wood, it has a tendency to cause the grain to swell, so if you do choose to use water-based primer, lightly sand the surface after the first coat to flatten and level it.

-…painting over a dark color with a lighter hue.
+You’re covering a dark paint color with a lighter hue.

 Primer is a must when making dramatic wall color transitions from dark to light.
 Without it, the dark color may continue to peek through even after three or more coats of paint.
-Your best bet for priming dark walls is with a “high-hide” primer (e.g., KILZ High-Hide Primer/Sealer, available at Amazon) formulated to thoroughly cover dark shades.
-Apply two thin coats of either white or tinted primer (in an exact match to the new paint hue) to bring the surface closer to the final color and reduce the number of paint coats needed.
+Your best bet for priming dark walls is with a “high-hide” primer such as KILZ Heavy Duty High-Hide Sealer and Stain Blocker, which is formulated to thoroughly cover dark shades.
+Apply two thin coats of either a white primer or a tinted primer that matches the new paint hue.
+This will bring the surface closer to the final color and reduce the number of paint coats needed.

 Two-in-one paint-and-primer products, also known as self-priming paints, contain a much higher percentage of solids than average paints, producing a thicker coat.
-Consumer Reports’ top five interior paint picks for 2017 were all self-priming paints, and the most budget-friendly pick, Behr Premium Plus Interior Paint and Primer ($28.97 per gallon at The Home Depot), scored an impressive 4.3 out of five stars from Home Depot reviewers.
+Behr’s Premium Plus Ultra Pure Interior Paint and Primer, which has a 4.5/5 rating from more than 56,000 Home Depot reviewers.
 Keep in mind that individual coats of self-priming paints work best when used over a similar or lighter color; self-priming paint is also best suited to smooth walls in good condition and can take longer to dry than typical paint.